assemanur/happypaws/README.md

 - Google Geocoding API
 - IP-API

-HappyPaws is an app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the ORM.
+HappyPaws🐾 is an app built on a Flask server with a PostgreSQL database, with SQLAlchemy as the ORM.
 The front end templating uses Jinja2, the HTML was built using Bootstrap, and Javascript to interact with the backend.
 Animals view is rendered with Petfinder API.
 The map is built using the Google Maps API, zipcodes are converted into geographic coordinates with Google Geocoding API.

 ## <a name="features"></a>Features